karenland/DH110_Assign6/README.md

 First, these are the comments I got from the walkthrough in class.
  <ol>
   <li> change icon for discover --> completely agree </li>
   <li> there are some typos --> this was on purpose!
-I was taught that when asking for criticism, include an easy one so people are more comfortable and primed to look for mistakes and/or make criticisms <li>
+I was taught that when asking for criticism, include an easy one so people are more comfortable and primed to look for mistakes and/or make criticisms (don't worry I only do this for like group/class projects) <li>
   <li> revisit the settings page and fix the spacing --> again my thoughts exactly</li>
+   <li> revisit the settings page and also indicate the language that is being chosen (so keep the pop up screen but also bold the language choice made) --> agree!! </li>
    <li> make it more obvious that the user can search for books, groups, lists, using both discover and the search bar --> agree!! it's not obvious that users can use the search options to look for items others than books </li>
   </ol>

   <img src="https://user-images.githubusercontent.com/82078120/118904587-09609e00-b8cf-11eb-93b6-b07b92a24a36.jpg" alt="in-class walkthrough">

  And all of these changes I will make to the app since I consider them sound advice.
 I enjoyed doing the walkthrough.
-However, not sure if it is an issue with my laptop, design, or framer itslef, but some of my screens are awkward.
-Awkward in that they do not scroll easily or transition smoothly.
-The gifs I included show the stalled transitions that happens; they only happen when I go through the whole prototpye; when I got on the screens where the tasks are actually done, there are no issues.
+However, not sure if it is an issue with my laptop, design, or framer itself, but some of my screens are awkward.
+Awkward in that they do not scroll easily (i.e. white spaces) or transition smoothly.
+The gifs I included show the stalled transitions that occur; they only happen when I go through the whole prototpye; when I got on the screens where the tasks are actually done, there are no issues.
+In general, they said the steps to complete the tasks are easy to understand and do!!
+Which I am happy about- in all the related elderly UI articles I have seen, the biggest obstacle is simply making all the possible steps within an app easy for this age group to do.

+ **Reflections**
+I did try to use code to create some of the features but as I was looking for tutorials, the features I wanted to try out with code were simply done without.
+So I haven't altered the code for the prototpye yet.
+I did use components for this version of the prototype: the button "want to read".
+It wasn't too hard but I did struggle a bit since I forgot I had to connect "version 1" to "version 2" using an interaction- that was just an oversight on my part.
+I think I can use components to at least create clickable buttons.
+One struggle I have is with the typogrpahy.
+For some texts on the app, they still have periods at the end of them and others do not.
+Like I mentioned beofe, I wanted to add periods to the titles to keep a bookish theme but I think it is just unessary.
+As I was researching UX/UI trends, I saw that the elderly prefer when the app is not cluttered with doodless/shapes/etc. and such so it may be best to leave out the periods.

+As mentioned before, I will be implementing all the advice that was given to me.
+Besides that, I will also be changing the home page.
+I still think the "Today's Popular Reads" is a fun feature but I think instead of making as a page, it will be a pop up screen that once exited, will show a feed of updates, reviews, etc made by other users (so like any other social media app).
+The spacing issue on the setting page also reminded me that I should change the page itself since it is the only one that has borders between the options.

 Sources:
 https://uxplanet.org/ux-study-designing-for-older-people-6c67575d9c2f